 Provide a technical support desk to ensure the system continues to operate.

-(B) While the business requirements include a Payroll Solution above (along with HR, Finance and P2P), the Department may decide that the Payroll element of the solution (described as a possible phase 2 in 4.2.4) is not implemented.
-The decision to include or exclude Payroll will be made during the procurement, depending on the costs and benefits of migrating from the existing solution .

-(B) Whilst P2P functionality is to be included in the Corporate Service Solution, procurement functionality is excluded.

 Working approach

 (B) The Department is looking to form a collaborative working relationship with a Supplier.

 (B) To achieve the benefits and cost savings the Department is looking to adopt best practice, best in class commercial business processes and innovative functionality wherever possible.